Skip to main content

 Paradata largely comprises system-generated logging data which is, in its own way, as rich as the survey data itself, and offers us insights into the behavioural characteristics of respondents.
 It requires some complex scripting to access, and, as we learn more about the capabilities of this system, we are extending the catalogue of paradata we wish to extract from the system and utilise.
 When combined with our data on the population characteristics, it also yields potential insights into non-respondents.

-Our current paradata dictionary includes variables for the start mode, partial completion mode, completion mode, various status markers, last question viewed, number of calls made, and a range of variables relating to the sending of emails and SMS messages.
 Over the last few years we have been using some of this paradata to inform our data collection processes such as identifying the most suitable time for sending emails and SMSs based on completion times, changing subject lines to encourage higher email open and click rates, monitoring interviewer performance using average number of calls, to name a few.
-We have gradually and regularly increased the number of paradata variables we have access to.
-Although data quality checks have been carried out in previous cohorts of the survey, these were mostly as a result of random errors being spotted, and checks were carried out on an ad hoc, rather than regular basis.

 Paradata available to use in Graduate Outcomes